-In his spare time Andy enjoys many sporting activities including running, football (mainly watching these days) and golf.
+In his spare time, Andy enjoys many sporting activities including running, football (mainly watching these days) and golf.

-A key responsibility for Andy will be to bring a business and marketing perspective to the team and, in parallel, Andy is seeking governance experience from working as a member the Board of Trustees.
+A key responsibility for Andy will be to bring a business and marketing perspective to the team and, in parallel, Andy is seeking governance experience from working as a member of the Board of Trustees.

 Rob is a skilled practitioner who brings a wealth of teaching and leadership experience.
-Over the past three decades he has worked in Education, fulfilling many roles in both the Voluntary and Maintained sector.
+Over the past three decades, he has worked in Education, fulfilling many roles in both the Voluntary and Maintained sector.
 He helped to devise guidelines for safeguarding young people, in response to the Children Act, for the Church of England in the early 1990s.
 Rob has valuable experience overseeing the implementation of the Local Management of Schools in North Sheffield and taking part in strategic social action including sitting on the Sheffield Crime Prevention Panel.
 He has worked as an Associate QCA Consultant helping to implement GCSE and A Level reforms.
 He sat on the Teacher panel of Farming and Countryside Education, an environmental charity, for several years and is a keen advocate of outdoor education.

 With a track record in troubleshooting, rebuilding damaged relationships, resolving disagreements and team building, Rob has developed a unique skill-set which includes SEND, analysis of systems, data, and school improvement.

 He looks forward to serving as the SEND Link Trustee and hopes to help see the exciting vision of the Trust realised.